material-motion/material-motion/specifications/view_duplication.md

       var duplicator: Duplicator
     }

-**Duplication API**: Provide an API for duplicating an element.

-This API should accept an element and return either an element or null.

-Return a valid element if the duplicator was able to duplicate the element.
-The returned element should be a best-effort apparent replica of the provided target.
-Duplication should be as cheap as possible.

-Return null if the duplicator was not able to duplicate the element.

-Example pseudo-code:

-    DuplicationController {
-      function duplicate(Element element) -> Element or null }

 **Disable duplication API**: Provide an API for disabling duplication of specific elements.

-The duplicator maintains a list of elements that should not be duplicated.
+The controller maintains a permanent list of elements that will not be duplicated.
+We will refer to this as the list of disabled elements.

 Elements are assumed to be duplicable by default.
 Do not duplicate elements for which duplication was disabled.